mahdiabubakar/basevel-shipping/README.md

 - Admin will see all the orders,
 - Add products
 - Add sellers and many more
+- I recommend login with admin@admin.com as email address and 12345 as the password to the admin panel

 Want some support on the project?
 Google is the best resource